Skip to main content

 Conversion Rate 1.8% 3.4% 89% increase

-Revenue Impact - +$1.2M/year Direct attribution
+Revenue Impact Baseline +$1.2M/year Direct attribution

-ROI Calculation
+ROI Summary

-Case Study 3: Enterprise Knowledge Management
+Case Study 3: Enterprise Knowledge Management (RAG System)

 Client Background